 Web design can range from something as simple as a $200 WordPress website all the way up to an agency that can charge big brands thousands of dollars.

 Creating WordPress websites for individuals is a fairly easy way to make $1000+ a month online.
 If you charge $250 a website, you only need 1 client per week to meet that goal.

 With tools and software, creating a great looking website is not too hard, but there are many who would be more than happy to outsource this task to someone instead of doing it themselves.

 Creating websites and doing SEO for your own content may seem simple enough after you’ve been doing it for a year or two but so many business have no clue how to optimize their website for Google.

 This is where you come in.
 You can provide SEO services in the form of either on page optimization or you can manage their link building efforts so their content ranks organically in the search engines.

-Social media is a pain in the butt for most small business.
+Social media is a pain for most small business.
 They want to focus on business, not posting stuff on Facebook and running ad campaigns.

 What you could do is simply mange the social media profiles for companies.
 Put them on a retainer where they pay you a few hundred dollars every month for you to do something specific like publish blog posts and post to social media.